Scaled-BI/.github/profile/README.md

     <img src="images/ScaledBI.png" alt="scaledbi-banner">
 </p>

 ## Hi 👋, we hope you love Business Intelligence too!

-ScaledBI has been developed in the context of the [EARL 2022 London](https://www.ascent.io/earl) conference to illustrate the idea of distributed and domain-driven Business Intelligence.
-Thus, ScaledBI fits right into the various [Data Mesh](https://www.oreilly.com/library/view/data-mesh/9781492092384/) initiatives across organizations.

-The project consists of various examples of how to deploy apps using [ShinyProxy](https://www.shinyproxy.io/).
-We made an attempt to consolidate various web-based interactive computing platforms into one common umbrella which we call ScaledBI.

-**Overall ScaledBI is an open source project to illustrate how to enanble your organization to make data-driven decisions.**
+ScaledBI is an open source project, developed in the context of the EARL 2022 London conference, that illustrates how to enable data-driven decision making in organizations through domain-driven Business Intelligence (BI).
+It is designed to address the issues with classical BI, which can become a bottleneck in organizations due to its centralized nature.

+ScaledBI illustrates how to use [ShinyProxy](https://www.shinyproxy.io/), a low cost, tool-agnostic framework for hosting and scaling BI tools such as Apache-Zeppelin, Jupyter, and R-Markdown notebooks, as well as providing IDEs such as R-Studio or Visual Studio Code.
+It is part of the Data Mesh initiative, which aims to establish a domain-oriented bureaucracy for developing BI within a Federated Governance structure.

 # Table of Contents
 - [🏫 Introduction](#main-idea)